-This section explains the process of registering a new or used imported vehicle.
-Check which DVLA vehicle import pack you need and how to complete the registration.
+This section explains the process of registering a new or used imported vehicle into the UK.
+Find out which DVLA import pack you need and how to register an imported car.

 DVLA IMPORT PACK: Bringing a vehicle to stay in the UK 'permanently' means you must register it with DVLA.